isomerpages/moe-bendemeersec/_resources/Sale of School Books and Uniforms.md

 **Home Delivery** (Subject to availability)<br>
 Please purchase online at [www.pacificbookstores.com](www.pacificbookstores.com).
-Payment via VISA / MASTERCARD / Debit Cards / Paynow.
+Payment via VISA / MASTERCARD / Debit Cards / PayNow.
 Delivery charges of $14.90 applies.

 **Self-Collection**<br>
 You are welcome to place your order online via the website: [www.pacificbookstores.com](www.pacificbookstores.com).
 Collection can be done at the school bookshop on the stipulated dates given on the website.